IC 555 PWM Generator- A Look Into Pulse Width Modulation Circuits

 Fig 5: IC 555 PWM using External Modulation

-Assign pin two and five as your clock and modulation inputs from the circuit, respectively.
+Assign pins two and five as your clock and modulation inputs from the circuit, respectively.
 And, if you set your course well, you should get output from pin 3.

-And for our circuit, we need to provide a clock input or square wave pulse at pin 2.
+For our circuit, we need to provide a clock input or square wave pulse at pin 2.
 It allows us to set the frequency of the output.
-Additionally, apply information at pin five whose voltage level or amplitude sets the pulse width dimension.
+Additionally, apply information at pin five, whose voltage level or amplitude sets the pulse width dimension.

 Therefore, the pulses at pin 2 generate alternating triangular waves at hooks 6/7.
 Here, the values of C and Ra determine the width of the triangular waveforms.